Free things to do

 Language courses

-The BBC’s Languages website has loads of resources and a few free 12-week courses in French, Spanish, and Italian.
+Check out the BBC’s Languages website, which has loads of resources and a few free 12-week courses in French, Spanish, and Italian.
 You can also download free language-learning podcasts, for example from iTunes, where you’ll find them in the Podcasts and iTunes U sections.
-Website Livemocha offers free language courses as well as pairing you up with native speakers and Duolingo has a language learning app you can download.

 Book lending and swapping